Sandyzhao19/travel-with-catherine/README.md

 ## Introduction <a id="introduction"></a>

-"Leah Photography" is a project where I share my love for traveling and my photography portfolio.
+"Leah Lenslyrics" is a project where I share my love for traveling and my photography portfolio.
 It contains images from various travel destinations that I have captured during my travels.
 The project is built using [React](https://reactjs.org/), [Node.js](https://nodejs.org/en), [TypeScript](https://www.typescriptlang.org/) and [Tailwind](https://tailwindcss.com/docs).

 ## Features  <a id="features"></a>